-Policy 1910-1002.2 - Vehicle Policy and Procedures Effective: July 1, 2007; Issued: November 27, 2006
+Policy 1002.2 - Vehicle Policy and Procedures

+Adopted: November 17, 2006; Revised: May 28, 2010

-- 12. Routine Maintenance: All vehicles in service shall receive routine service on a regularly scheduled basis.
-Such service must be documented in writing by the service provider at the time it is provided and shall be retained for the length of ownership/use.
-Documentation and maintenance of departmentally-owned vehicles is the responsibility of the department.
-Routine maintenance shall include, but is not limited to service of: brakes, including parking brake; horn; lights, including head, tail and brake lights; oil and filter changes; mirrors; tire rotation, pressure and replacement; speedometer; odometer; steering inspection; turn signals; windshield wipers. - 13.
+- service of: brakes, including parking brake; horn; lights, including head, tail and brake lights; oil and filter changes; mirrors; tire rotation, pressure and replacement; speedometer; odometer; steering inspection; turn signals; windshield wipers. - 13.
 Pre-Trip Inspection: A pre-trip inspection shall be performed at the beginning of each trip and every twelve (12) hours of travel.
 Items to inspect include but are not limited to lights, horn, wiper blades, tires, glass, and fluid leaks. - 14.
 Repair: All defects and broken components that pose a safety risk shall be reported to the appropriate personnel.
 A vehicle shall be taken out of service when the defect or broken components poses a safety risk and returned to service after the appropriate repairs. - 15.
-Accidents: All accidents involving any vehicle used in the course of MUS/State business shall be reported immediately to the local law enforcement authority and the immediate supervisor.
+Accidents: All accidents involving any vehicle used while in the course of MUS/State business shall be reported immediately to the local law enforcement authority and the immediate supervisor.
 In addition, the accident report form must be completed and turned into the supervisor who will review it with the employee and forward it to the department responsible for the vehicle.
 The form will be forwarded to the campus or MUS agency claims manager. - 16.
 Personal Vehicle Use: Personal vehicles may be used for MUS/State business in accordance with the rules and regulations included in this policy and any rules or regulations established at the campus level and by the State Department of Administration ((MCA 2-18-503(1)(b)) and MOM 1-0310.30, Employee Travel Policy.
-An individual using a personal vehicle for MUS/State business must have the mandatory liability protection on such vehicle.

-D. To drive a vehicle with a capacity of more than seven (7) occupants, a driver must have completed campus or State approved defensive driver training to operate a vehicle on public roads.
+An individual using a personal vehicle for MUS/State business must have the mandatory liability protection on such vehicle. - 17.
+Passengers: See 2.6.204 : AUTHORIZED PASSENGERS AND USES Administrative Rules of the State of Montana (mtrules.org) - D. To drive a vehicle with a capacity of more than seven (7) occupants, drivers are encouraged to a driver must have completed campus or State approved defensive driver training to operate a vehicle on public roads.
 For vehicles with a capacity of more than seven (7) occupants, the BOR strongly encourages the use of drivers who are at least age 21 and have significant driving experience operating large vehicles.